irkode/highlightjs-hugo/README.md

 ## Introduction

 To improve that the first was to implement standard [Highlight.js][] plugins.
 I digged in Highlight.JS and came up with two syntax modules for _text_ and _html_ templates.

-Our keyword tables are hugo cause we support to style _Hugo_ functions as _built-in_.
-So we also provide a patched plugin with both language variants but sharing the same keyword table.
+Our keyword tables are huge cause we support to style _Hugo_ functions as _built-in_.
+Both plugins _hugo-html_ and _hugo-text_ are 9.5KB minified.
+We also provide patched plugins that includes both variants but only define the keyword tables once.
+The result is an also 9.5KB plugin (+300 bytes).

-Bringing that to _Discourse_ was a different story but I wanted to be able to do my own tests there.
+Bringing that to _Discourse_ was a different story.
+Our theme plugin supports both language variants also with 10 KB in size.

 ## Disclaimer